Chemical Peel in Mullica Hill & Gloucester County, NJ

 Chemical peels have been around forever, so they have a long history of happy peel recipients.
 Cleopatra was one of the early proponents.
 The Egyptian pharaoh bathed in sour milk to rejuvenate her skin — the lactic acid in the sour milk was the active ingredient and is still used in peels today.

 The only person who would not be a good candidate for a chemical peel with us would be someone with an active skin condition, such as dermatitis or a flare-up of eczema.
-But when the flare-up or reaction calms, you could have a peel.
+But when the flare-up or reaction calms down, you could get a peel.

 How Are Chemical Peels Done?